MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/10-script-modules.md

 ## Dot-Sourcing Functions

 Something that we didn't talk about in the previous chapter is dot-sourcing functions.
-When a function in a script that isn't part of a module, the only way to load it into memory is to dot-source the PS1 file that it's saved in.
+When a function in a script isn't part of a module, the only way to load it into memory is to dot-source the `.PS1` file that it's saved in.

 The following function has been saved as `Get-MrPSVersion.ps1`.